 That’s Mary Ann Lippe, co-owner of Boyne Valley Vineyards near Petoskey, talking about Hotel Walloon in Walloon Lake.
 The winery and the hotel work closely to coordinate visits for hotel guests who want to experience the Petoskey Wine Region with its 14 wineries during their stay.

 Lippe’s comments hint at why.
-From the personal greeting, sit-down check-in, and tour (featuring the hearth room with see-through fireplace and hotel bar, the drawing room with its Murano glass chandelier, and a fitness room) to a welcome glass of wine and eventual personal introduction to your room, it’s clear that this is no ordinary hotel.
+From the personal greeting, sit-down check-in, and tour to a welcome glass of wine and eventual personal introduction to your room, it’s clear that this is no ordinary hotel.
 Every unit has a balcony or a patio that sits directly on the hotel’s private beach.
 There are also boat slips.

 The marble bathroom floors are heated; there’s an electronic “do not disturb” function in lieu of the traditional sign hung over a doorknob.
 Soft robes and slippers beg to be slipped into, as does the plush king-size bed.
-An outdoor hot tub functions year-round — it’s bordered with glass to offer protection from the wind off the lake.
+An outdoor spa functions year-round.

 “We are the only privately owned hotel in northern Michigan that does have AAA diamonds, so with that we have a level of standards and service that are unmatched,” says Emily Jensen, sales and marketing manager.
 “It’s kind of a hidden gem oasis.”